-As far as registration in bad faith is concerned, given the reputation of the Complainant's trademark and the fact that the disputed domain name fully incorporates this trademark (even in a misspelled way), it is evident that, at the time of the registration and/or renewal of the disputed domain name, the Respondent was well aware of the Complainant's trademark.
+As far as registration in bad faith is concerned, given the reputation of the Complainant's trademark and the fact that the disputed domain name fully incorporates this trademark, it is evident that, at the time of the registration of the disputed domain name, the Respondent -based in France, where the Complainant's headquarters are situated - was well aware of the Complainant's trademark.
 The registration as domain name of a third party's well-known trademark with full knowledge of the fact that the rights over this trademark belong to a third party amounts to registration in bad faith.

-With respect to use in bad faith, the disputed domain name resolves to a parking page with links.
+With respect to use in bad faith, the disputed domain name has been used as a parking page, in order to attract users for commercial gain to relevant websites.
 This fact is to be combined with the full incorporation of the Complainant's reputable trademark in the disputed domain name.
-For this Panel, same as for many previous panels, such misleading behaviour clearly amounts to use in bad faith.
-Therefore, it is impossible to conceive any plausible active use of the disputed domain name that would be legitimate.
+For this Panel, such fraudulent behaviour clearly amounts to use in bad faith.
+Thus, it is impossible to conceive any plausible active use of the disputed domain name that would be legitimate.
 Therefore, the Panel finds it clear that the disputed domain name was used in bad faith.